SCRT-HQ/VaporShell/docs/glossary/Add-VSAppMeshRouteTcpRouteAction.md

 ## SYNOPSIS
 Adds an AWS::AppMesh::Route.TcpRouteAction resource property to the template.
-An object representing the traffic distribution requirements for matched TCP requests.
+An object that represents the action to take if a match is determined.

 ## SYNTAX